-mcx ctty — compute betweenness centrality for network nodes
+mcx ctty — compute betweenness centrality for network nodes or network edges

 mcx ctty [options] [matrix-file]

 mcxctty is not in actual fact a program.
 This manual page documents the behaviour and options of the mcx program when invoked in mode ctty.
 The options -h, --apropos, --version, -set, --nop, -progress <num> are accessible in all mcx modes.
 They are described in the mcx manual page.